incusdata/py1st/Interactive-Python.md

 ---
 title: Interactive Python
 abstract: |
    A quick way to start with Python, is to use it interactively.
 This means, using it in some form of [REPL][w-repl] (Read Eval Print Loop).
 In such an environment, the values of expressions are printed automatically, making it useful as a calculator.
-The only downside is that your input and results are lost when you exit this environment.
+The main downside is that your input and results are lost when you exit this environment.
 ---

 [w-repl]: